leclerc162003/assignment-2/README.md

 - Allows users to check traffic conditions
 - Allows users to use a cool feature where they can see live road images.

+## Technologies used
+- Jquery to simplify DOM manipulation
+- Google fonts

 ## Features to implement in the future
 - Shows if there is any MRT disrupted
 - Shows estimated travel time on expressways